OpenTreeOfLife/taxomachine/TESTING.md

 ./test.sh
 ```

 You can point this script at different servers by setting the TAXOMACHINE_SERVER environment variable in your shell before running the script.
+This variable needs to indicate the server as well as any path components preceding the 'ext/...' in the service parth.
 For example:

 ```bash
 # to test devapi remotely